-Learning and sharing are truly lifelong passions of mine.
-Having been born in the late 1950s, my mother and father were unaware of the severe nature of my eye condition.
-I later discovered that I have a rare disorder known as Marfan syndrome which accounts for defects in the connective tissue of the body.
-In my particular situation, I was born with cataracts and somewhat smaller eyes.
-After the removal of the cataracts, I developed glaucoma and later retinal detachments.
+Learning and sharing are truly lifelong passions for Sheila.
+Having been born in the late 1950s, her mother and father were unaware of the severe nature of her eye condition.
+She later discovered that she had a rare disorder known as Marfan Syndrome, which accounts for defects in the connective tissue of the body.
+In Sheila's particular situation, she was born with cataracts and somewhat smaller eyes.
+After the removal of the cataracts, she developed glaucoma and later retinal detachments.

-Along with my sisters, I attended our local public school with no accommodations for my vision loss.
+Along with her sisters, Sheila attended the local public school with no accommodations for her vision loss.
 This was likely due to either a lack of information or a general indifference to specialized education services within the public school setting.
-My early educational experience was very challenging and, while this made for a difficult life as a child, I learned the importance of self-advocacy.
-I realized very early on that identifying the issue, networking, and creating partnerships were the essential steps to reaching solutions and setting goals.
+Her early educational experience was very challenging and, while this made for a difficult life as a child, Sheila learned the importance of self-advocacy.
+She realized very early on that identifying the issue, networking, and creating partnerships were the essential steps to reaching solutions and setting goals.

-I have taken those life lessons with me as I have met the challenges of being blind and pursuing my goals throughout life.
-I first obtained a Bachelor of Science degree.
-Then I went on for my graduate degree.
-With a Master’s Degree in Special Education from Clemson University, I have provided Inter-related Special Education Instruction in the public school setting, provided Parent Advisor support for Georgia Parent Infant Network of Educational Services (PINES), as well as provide instruction at the college level for students requiring assistance with developmental studies in preparation for more advanced college level work.
+Sheila has taken those life lessons with her as she has met the challenges of being blind and pursuing her goals throughout life.
+Sheila first obtained a Bachelor of Science degree.
+Then went on for a graduate degree.
+With a master’s degree in special education from Clemson University, Sheila has provided Inter-related Special Education Instruction in the public school setting, Parent Advisor support for Georgia Parent Infant Network of Educational Services (PINES), as well as instruction at the college level for students requiring assistance with developmental studies in preparation for more advanced college level work.